git-token/documentation/evaluating_projects_with_gittoken.md

 4) No recourse for purchases of low-quality products.

-While we believe it is easy to see that ICO markets satisfy these criteria, [this article](https://medium.com/@avtarsehra/icos-and-economics-of-lemon-markets-96638e86b3b2) by Avtar Sehra does a much better job of explaining the similarities between ICOs and lemons.
+While we think it's easy to see that current ICO markets satisfy these criteria, [this article](https://medium.com/@avtarsehra/icos-and-economics-of-lemon-markets-96638e86b3b2) by Avtar Sehra does a much better job of explaining the similarities between ICOs and lemons.

 In addition, even in cases where ICO offerings are made in good faith, with real potential for quality, the instant liquidity provided by most token offerings can actually distract from building the underlying protocol or application.
 In fact, this is precisely why [companies that raise too much money too quickly](https://www.fastcompany.com/3057027/the-case-against-startups-raising-as-much-money-as-humanly-possible) are more likely to fail.